 Verda Healthcare's participating providers must arrange for coverage of their practice 24 hours a day, 7 days a week.
 The covering physician must be a Verda Healthcare participating provider.
-If the covering physician is not in your group practice, you must notify Verda Healthcare to prevent claims payment issues.
+If the covering physician is not in your group practice, you must notify Verda Healthcare to prevent payment issues.
+Participating providers are expected to provide coverage for Verda Medicare Advantage members 24 hours a day, 7 days a week.
+When a provider is unable to provide services, the provider must ensure that he or she has arranged for coverage from another Verda participating provider.
+Hospital emergency rooms or urgent care centers are not substitutes for covering participating providers.